theMathR/themathr.github.io/mzits/transcript.md

 > Agree with your plan

 You decide to leave the fates of the twins to the town.
-You, Isik, and Anrial ran over to where you entered this palce and saw it still filled with those six guards from earlier.
+You, Isik, and Anrial ran over to where you entered this place and saw it still filled with those six guards from earlier.
 Isik expresses his doubts.
 > Flee

 The now smaller team runs through the town to look for another exit but finds any possible exits to be closed off by barricades, gates, or guards.
 All while they sneak past the somehow growing population of people.